Pre-Registration Checklist

 -

-Register for an Orientation and Advising Session
+Register for an Advising Support and Registration Session

 Register here: https://orientation.ucr.edu/

-This year, Highlander Orientation 2025 will offer a combination of in person and virtual Orientation dates.
+This year, Highlander Orientation 2026 will offer a combination of in person and virtual Orientation dates.
 BCOE will participate in seven in-person sessions and three virtual sessions.
 We will welcome you to UCR for a traditional two-day campus experience.
 Highlander orientation is mandatory for incoming BCOE students.

 -